Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Introduction

 \begin{theorem}[\cite{Bulatov17:dichotomy,Zhuk17:proof,Zhuk20:dichotomy}] Let $\relstr{A}$ be an idempotent structure.
 If there exists an idempotent Taylor algebra $\alg A$ such that all relations in $\relstr{A}$ are subpowers of $\alg A$, then the CSP over $\relstr{A}$ is solvable in polynomial time. \end{theorem}

-Partial results toward Theorem~\ref{dichotomy_real} include dichotomies for various classes of relational structures and algebras (e.g. the class of 3-element algebras~\cite{Bulatov06:three-element} and the class of structures containing all unary relations~\cite{Bulatov11:conservative}), understanding of the limits of algorithmic techniques (e.g. local consistency methods~\cite{Barto14:local} and describing generating sets of solutions~\cite{Idziak10:few}), and finding potentially useful characterizations of Taylor algebras (e.g. by means of weak near-unanimity operations~\cite{Maroti08:weak-nu} and by means of cyclic operations~\cite{Barto12:cyclic}).
-The papers~\cite{Barto14:local} and~\cite{Barto12:cyclic} initiated a technique, now referred to as the \emph{absorption theory}~\cite{Barto17:absorption}.
-It is one of the fruits of CSP-motivated research that impacted also other CSP-related problems as well as universal algebra~(e.g. \cite{Barto18:CM}) and it is one of the three theories this paper is concerned with.
+Partial results toward Theorem~\ref{dichotomy_real} include dichotomies for various classes of relational structures and algebras (e.g. the class of 3-element algebras~\cite{Bulatov06:three-element} and the class of structures containing all unary relations~\cite{Bulatov11:conservative}), understanding of the limits of algorithmic techniques (e.g. local consistency methods~\cite{Barto14:local} and finding generators for the set of solutions~\cite{Idziak10:few}), and finding potentially useful characterizations of Taylor algebras (e.g. by means of weak near-unanimity operations~\cite{Maroti08:weak-nu} and by means of cyclic operations~\cite{Barto12:cyclic}).
+The papers~\cite{Barto14:local} and~\cite{Barto12:cyclic} initiated a technique which is now referred to as the \emph{absorption theory}~\cite{Barto17:absorption}.
+Absorption theory is one of the fruits of CSP-motivated research which also impacted other CSP-related problems as well as universal algebra~(e.g. \cite{Barto18:CM}) and it is one of the three theories this paper is concerned with.